Songs About Famous People

 As humans we seem to have a certain fascination with celebrities.
 Famous people have always been popular fodder for tabloids.
 With the advent of social networking our appetite for the latest celebrity gossip has only increased.

-Considering society's fascination with the rich and famous, it should be no surprise that famous people have long been the subject of popular music.
+Considering society's obsession with the rich and famous, it should be no surprise that famous people have long been the subject of popular music.
 Songs have been written about famous musicians, actors, writers, athletes and those that are famous for a variety of other reasons.
-Songs have been written and sung from a number of different perspectives.
-Some songs have been composed as loving tributes while others are character studies used as the basis for social commentaries.
+Tunes have been written and sung from a number of different perspectives.
+Some have been composed as loving tributes while others are character studies used as the basis for social commentaries.
 There are also those songs which were written as tongue and cheek novelty tunes.

 John F. Kennedy